 SW: How is the weather there?
-How many experiences that are...
+Have you had any experiences that are -?

-RB: Yes.
+RB: Yeah.
 We've had storms that come up, but nothing like a hurricane.
-I mean those guys - because they're closer to the land, closer to port, if there's something that bad coming, they're usually - they'll head in.
+I mean those guys, because they're closer to the land, closer to port, if there's something that bad coming, they're usually - they'll head in.

-SW: So, those are your favorite types of trips and tell us about the accommodations you might have on those vessels.
+SW: So, those are your favorite types of trips.
+Tell us about the accommodations you might have on those vessels.

-RB: Most of those vessels - you get your own bunk, not necessarily own room, but you get your own bunk.
-So, that you have plenty of space there.
-The boats are a little bit on the older side.
-So, the accommodations are, you know, they look a little rough but they're still some of the nicer accommodations just because of having your own bunk, you got plenty of space.
+RB: Most of those vessels you get your own bunk, not necessarily own room, but you get your own bunk, so you got plenty of space there.
+The boats are a little bit on the older side, so the accommodations are - they look a little rough, but they're still some of the nicer accommodations just because of having your own bunk, you got plenty of space.
 The deck space you get to work on is ample.
 It's plenty big so you're not cramped for workspace.
 The food is usually pretty good on those boats.
-Also, the time it's only - they'll prepare one, maybe two meals a day.
-So, for lunch usually lunch is usually on your own, but usually you get breakfast and dinner.
-So, yes, and that's...
+Also, they'll prepare one, maybe two meals a day.
+Usually, lunch is on your own, but usually, you get breakfast and dinner.